Menu

 Safety: finasteride and dutasteride can cause birth defects in male foetuses.
 Women who are pregnant, may become pregnant, or are breastfeeding must not handle these tablets.
 See our safety article on finasteride and pregnancy.

-6. Microneedling for hair loss
+6. Does microneedling work for hair loss?

 For at-home use we stock: